tobychui/zoraxy/README.md

 ## License

 This project is open-sourced under AGPL.
-I open-sourced this project so everyone can check for security issues and benefit all users. **If you plan to use this project in a commercial environment (which violate the AGPL terms), please contact toby@imuslab.com for an alternative commercial license.**
+I open-sourced this project so everyone can check for security issues and benefit all users. **If you plan to use this project in a commercial environment (which violate the AGPL terms), please contact toby@imuslab.com for an alternative license.**